neongreen/artyom.me/polysemy.md

-% Polysemy in programming languages (particularly Haskell)
+% Polysemy in programming languages

 > [Polysemy](@w) is the capacity for a sign (such as a word, phrase, or symbol) to have multiple meanings (that is, multiple semes or sememes and thus multiple senses), usually related by contiguity of meaning within a semantic field.

+That is, polysemy is when a word has many meanings and those meanings are somehow connected (when they aren't connected at all, it's homonymy).
 Examples: in English words “do” and “make” have dozens of meanings.
 In Russian the word “идти” has dozens of meanings.
 An example of a word with only several meanings is “man”:

   * the human species (i.e. man vs. animal)
   * males of the human species (i.e. man vs. woman)